 Why is CO2 awareness so important?

 The short answer is that CO2 awareness is a matter of life and death.
 CO2 is tops when ranking leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and continuous fatigue, among many others.
 This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Severe poisoning takes place from intaking large concentrations of CO2, but poisoning can also occur over many months or years.
-Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your North America home?